cge-tubingens/IDEAL-GENOM-QC/README.md

 }
 ```

-allows to run only the sample and variant quality control.
-Notice that the an exception will be raised if the PCA steps has not be run, because the necessary files to run the sample steps would no be available.
+allows you to run only the sample and variant quality control.
+Note that an exception will be raised if the PCA step has not been run, as the necessary files for the sample steps would not be available.

-## Dependable files
+## Dependable Files

-In this folder should be allocated additional files to run the quality control pipeline.
+This folder should contain additional files to run the quality control pipeline.
 The structure inside the directory should be as follows:

 ```
 dependables